gaumarjos/RoadPerceptionSemanticSegmentation/README.md

 which provides detailed labeled examples of road scene images from 50 German cities, across all seasons, just daytime in moderate/good weather conditions.
-It has fine ground truth labels for 35 classes of various classes of objects in the scene relevant for tasks of autonomous vehicle perception.
+It has fine ground truth labels for 35 classes of various objects in the scene which are relevant for tasks of autonomous vehicle perception.

 The data need to be downloaded.
 In this work we use gtFine_trainvaltest.zip (241MB) and leftImg8bit_trainvaltest.zip (11GB)